 Lists, also known as filter lists, contain rules that tell ad blockers which content is likely to be an ad.
 The most popular and commonly used list for removing ads on international websites is EasyList.

-Opera includes additional lists, such as EasyPrivacy, NoCoin, and lists according to multiple languages.
+Opera includes additional lists, such as EasyPrivacy, NoCoin, and lists for multiple languages, in order to remove ads.

-NoCoin is a cryptocurrency mining protection filter list which stop crytpojacking scripts from running on your computer.
+NoCoin is a cryptocurrency mining protection filter list which stops crytpojacking scripts from running on your computer.
 Click here to read more about Opera’s cryptocurrency mining protection.